TidyCal hands out a booking link. Fasrad books the meeting.

 Where the line falls:

-Pick TidyCal if you want a cheap, dependable booking link and you are happy doing the back-and-forth yourself.
-Pick Fasrad if you want the scheduling, the replies, and the meeting prep handled without you touching the calendar.
+Pick Fasrad when you want the scheduling, the replies, and the meeting prep handled — it reads the thread, proposes the times, books to both calendars, and logs the contact, without you touching the calendar.

 Related pages in this workflow